yhagio/tutorialedge.net/content/golang/authenticating-golang-rest-api-with-jwts.md

 The JWT standard uses either a secret, using the HMAC algorithm, or a public/private key pair using RSA or ECDSA.

-> **Note:** If you are interested in the formal definition of what JWTs are, then I recommend checking out the RFC: [RFC-7519](https://tools.ietf.org/html/rfc7519)
+> **Note -** If you are interested in the formal definition of what JWTs are, then I recommend checking out the RFC: [RFC-7519](https://tools.ietf.org/html/rfc7519)

 These are heavily used within Single-Page Applications (SPAs) as a means of secure communications as they allow us to do two key things: